 Venus Express set for launch to the cryptic planet

 The celestial motion of the planets in our Solar System has given Venus Express the window to travel to Venus on the best route.
 In fact, every nineteen months Venus reaches the point where a voyage from Earth is the most fuel-efficient.
-To take advantage of this opportunity, ESA has opted to launch Venus Express within the next ‘launch window’, opening on 26 October this year and closing about one month later, on 24 November.
+To take advantage of this opportunity, ESA has opted to launch Venus Express within the first possible ‘launch window’, which opened on 26 October and will close on 24 November this year.

 Again, due to the relative motion of Earth and Venus, plus Earth’s daily rotation, there is only one short period per day when it is possible to launch, lasting only a few seconds.
-The first launch opportunity is on 26 October at 06:43 Central European Summer Time (CEST) (10:43 in Baikonur).
+The launch is now planned for November at 04:33 Central European Time (CET) (09:33 in Baikonur).

 The journey starts at launch